 Pass / fail

-The program with a complete list of readings will be available in due time prior to the course.
+The outline, with a complete list of readings, will be available in due time prior to the start of the course.

 - ECTS Credits

 Course dates will be posted on Department of Strategy and Management's web pages.